 At Elveden, we also have a priority learners list.
 This is for children who may have a medical diagnosis or learning need that could potentially impact on their learning, however at this moment the child is not considered to have a special educational need.
-These children are monitored alongside our SEND pupils, half termly by the SENCOs and the senior leadership team.
+These children are monitored half termly alongside our pupils with SEND, by the SENCO, Governor for SEND and the senior leadership team.